shivdeepak/shivdeepak.com/content/posts/python-string-interpolation.md

 print(text)
 ```

 ### Conclusion

-For readability and brevity, I prefer using f-strings.
+In general, for readability and brevity, I prefer using f-strings.
 It also supports inline operations, making it very flexible and easy to use.

+But, if I have a dictionary with all the required data and no computation in required, then I would go with `str.format()` with named variables.